thejerf/cm/README.md

 about backwards compatibility.
 Change is still happening frequently as I hone in on the best solutions.

+* 0.9.0:
+    * *BACKWARDS INCOMPATIBLE CHANGE*: Values is renamed to ValueSlice, to allow Values to be used for iterators.
+    * rangefunc support is added to the data structures, allowing efficient iteration without having to construct full slices.
+      This adds:
+      * MapMap[Any] gets All() for key/value, and Keys and Values for their respective contents.
+      * Set gets SetFromIter to construct a set from an iter.Seq.
+      * MapSet gets a Values iterator for all values.

+        Note that a Keys iterator is already _de facto_ available by ranging on the MapSet itself.
+    * Added ValueSlice to MapMap, which was missing it.
 * 0.8.0:
+    * This is the last version that works back to 1.18.
+Future versions require 1.23 for rangefunc support.
+(I am not inclined to maintain multiple versions of this library in perpetuity.)
     * Add a Len method to the various maps that require a loop to compute them.
 * 0.7.0: